geodynamics/burnman/paper/paper.md

 Several other object classes in `BurnMan` build on the endmember equations of state.
-Several solution model formulations are included (with one example model shown in \autoref{fig:garnetsolution}), including methods to convert from one endmember basis to another [@Myhill:2021].
+Several solution model formulations are included (with one example model shown in \autoref{fig:garnetsolution}), including both Gibbs and Helmholtz formulations [@Myhill:2018].
+Functions are also provided to convert solution models from one endmember basis to another [@Myhill:2021].
 A composite material model allows calculation of the properties of assemblages of several phases and includes several seismic averaging schemes.